cloudfoundry/disaster-recovery-acceptance-tests/README.md

 ## Extending DRATS

-DRATS runs a collection of test cases against two Cloud Foundry deployments.
+DRATS runs a collection of test cases against a Cloud Foundry deployment.

+Test cases should be used for checking that CF components' data has been backed up and restored correctly – e.g. if your release backs up a table in a database, that the table can be altered and is then restored to its original state.

+**Backup and restore of apps is covered by the existing CAPI test case.** No new test cases are needed for this – unless you're writing CAPI backup and restore scripts, app backup and restore can be assumed to work.

 To add extra test cases, create a new TestCase that follows the [TestCase interface](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/blob/master/runner/testcase.go).